Kalebu/Plagiarism-checker-Python/README.md

 # Plagiarism-checker-Python

-This repo consists of a source code of a python script to detect plagiarism in textual document using **cosine similarity**
+This repo consists of a source code of a Python script which detects plagiarism in a textual document using **cosine similarity**.

 [![Become a patron](pictures/become_a_patron_button.png)](https://www.patreon.com/kalebujordan)

-## How is it done?
+## How is it Done?

-You might be wondering on how plagiarism detection on textual data is done, well it aint that complicated as you may think.
+You might be wondering how plagiarism detection on textual data is done, well it ain't as complicated as you may think.

-We all all know that computer are good at numbers, so in order to compute the simlilarity between on two text documents, the textual  raw data is transformed into vectors => arrays of numbers and then from that we are going to use a basic knowledge vector to compute the the similarity between them.
+We all know that computers are good with numbers; so in order to compute the similarity between two text documents, the textual raw data is transformed into vectors => arrays of numbers and from that, we make use of basic knowledge of vectors to compute the similarity between them.

-This repo consist of a basic example on how to do that.
+This repo contains a basic example on how to do that.

-## Getting started
+## Getting Started

-To get started with the code on this repo, you need to either *clone* or *download* this repo into your machine just as shown below;
+To get started with the code on this repo, you need to either *clone* or *download* this repo into your machine as shown below;

 ```bash
 git clone https://github.com/Kalebu/Plagiarism-checker-Python
 ```

 ## Dependencies

-Before you begin playing with the source code you might need to install deps just as shown below;
+Before you begin playing with the source code, you might need to install dependencies just as shown below;

 ```bash
 pip3 install -r requirements.txt